nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design consideration

 **Aspect: Overwriting or merging**
-1. Only allows group and tag to be overwritten
+* **Alternative 1:** Only allows group and tag to be overwritten.
-   * Pros: Easy implementation and reduces editing errors
+  * Pros: Easy implementation and reduces editing errors.
   * Cons: Users had to retype every existing group/tag in addition to the new group/tag they want to include in.

-2. [Current implementation] Allows group and tag to be added on instead of overwritten
+* **[Current implementation] Alternative 2:** Allows group and tag to be added on instead of overwritten.
-   * Pros: Users can just add on one or more group/tag instead of retyping existing group/tag
+   * Pros: Users can just add on one or more group/tag instead of retyping existing group/tag.
-   * Cons: More bug-prone due to duplicate group/tag and adding to non-existing group
+   * Cons: More bug-prone due to duplicate group/tag and adding to non-existing group.

+* **Justification**
+  * Users had to retype existing groups/tags plus additional groups/tags they want to add on to a person.
+  * Reduces the length of command input for users by allowing them to add/merge without overwriting current groups/tags.

+**Aspect: User command for GroupCommand**
+* **Alternative 1:** Edit the group attribute of a person with a separate command.
+   * Pros: Reduce coupling.
+   * Cons: More commands for user to work with.

+* **[Current implementation] Alternative 2:** Edit the group attribute of a person using the existing edit command
+   * Pros: Easy to implement, lesser commands for user to remember
+   * Cons: Easy for user to make an erroneous command.

+* **Justification**
+  * As editing a group requires the same index as the existing `EditCommand`, it would be better to reuse the same command.
+  * Lesser commands for users to remember

 #### Differences between EditCommand, EditIsolatedEventCommand and EditRecurringEventCommand*